kroliktm/sql-portfolio-classicmodels/README.md

 It allows us to see not only who the top customers are, but also where they come from.

 ---
+---

+## Product Analysis

+### P1 – Top Products by Revenue

+This analysis answers the question:

+**Which products generate the highest revenue?**

+Revenue is calculated as:

+`quantityOrdered × priceEach`

+The analysis identifies the best-performing products that generate the highest sales value.
+The SQL query is available in:
+`sql/02_products.sql`

+---

+### P2 – Worst-Selling Products

+This analysis focuses on products with the lowest sales revenue, including products that have never been sold.

+The analysis revealed at least one product with zero revenue, meaning it has never been sold.
+This may indicate an inactive or underperforming product that requires business attention.

+The SQL query is available in:
+`sql/02_products.sql`

+---

+### P3 – High Stock but Low Sales Products

+This analysis identifies products that have a high inventory level but low sales volume.

+Such products may indicate:
+- frozen capital in inventory,
+- inefficient stock management,
+- the need for promotions or product review.

+The SQL query is available in:
+`sql/02_products.sql`

 ## Tools Used